 Did you supervise or train others?

-If you have a logical, progressive work history that you want to showcase to the employer choose Chronological (work history and experience highlighted)
+If you have a logical, progressive work history that you want to showcase to the employer choose Chronological resume type (work history and experience are highlighted)

-Your past employment experiences are your selling feature and are relevant to the job you are applying for.
-Job titles and organizations are emphasized and accomplishments and responsibilities are described in detail.
+Your past employment experiences are your main selling feature and are relevant to the job you are applying for.
+Main job titles and organizations are emphasized and accomplishments and responsibilities are described in detail.

 Sample chronological resume: